Two Studies and One Action

-The Two Studies and One Action education campaign (“两学一做”学习教育 (“Liǎng xué yī zuò” xuéxí jiàoyù)) was a campaign launched by the Chinese Communist Party (CCP) launched in 2016.
+The Two Studies and One Action was an education campaign launched by the Chinese Communist Party (CCP) launched in 2016.
 It asked all CCP members "to study the Party Constitution and rules, and speeches of Xi Jinping, and to become qualified Party members".

 History

-On February 28, 2016, the General Office of the CCP Central Committee issued the "Program for the Study of the Party Constitution and Party Regulations, Study of the Series of Speeches, and Becoming Qualified Party Members" and issued a notice requiring all regions and departments to implement it.
+On 28 February 2016, the General Office of the CCP Central Committee issued the "Program for the Study of the Party Constitution and Party Regulations, Study of the Series of Speeches, and Becoming Qualified Party Members" and issued a notice requiring all regions and departments to implement it.
 The "Study of the Party Constitution and Party Regulations, Study of the Series of Speeches, and Becoming Qualified Party Members" was officially referred to as "Two Studies and One Action".
-On April 6, Xi Jinping described the campaigns purpose was to "strengthen the Marxist stance" of CCP members and keep them in line with "ideology, politics and action".
+On 6 April, Xi Jinping described the campaigns purpose was to "strengthen the Marxist stance" of CCP members and keep them in line with "ideology, politics and action".

-On February 29, 2016, "Study Group" the official overseas WeChat account of the People’s Daily launched a 100-day Copying the Party Constitution campaign, encouraging members of the Chinese Communist Party (CCP) to copy and write the Party Constitution.
+On 29 February 2016, "Study Group" the official overseas WeChat account of the People’s Daily launched a 100-day Copying the Party Constitution campaign, encouraging members of the Chinese Communist Party (CCP) to copy and write the Party Constitution.
 On the 83rd day, "Study Group" stopped updating the activity, bring it to an abrupt end.

 Purpose

-The campaign asked all CCP members to study the Party Constitution and rules, and speeches of Xi Jinping, and to become "qualified Party members".
-Officially. the purpose of the campaign is to:
+The campaign asked all CCP members to study the party constitution and rules, and speeches of Xi Jinping, and to become "qualified Party members".
+Officially. the purpose of the campaign was to: